api3dao/oev-docs/docs/oev/overview/target-chain.md

 #### OEV Signed Data

-OEV signed data provide the real-time values for the dAPIs for the searchers.
+OEV signed data provide the real-time dAPI values for the searchers.
 This data is useless for base feed updates.
-Only the OEV auction winner can effectively use this data to update the dAPIs as dictated by the contract logic.
+Only the OEV auction winner can effectively use this data, by updating the dAPIs provided they present the correct signature.

 #### OEV Beacons